vercel/next.js/README.md

 Here you are using `<Link>` from `next/prefetch` instead of `next/link`.
 It's an extended version of `next/link` with prefetching support.

-Now we'll prefetch all the pages behind the scene.
+Then Next.js will start to prefetch all the pages behind the scene.
 So, when you click on any of the link it won't need to do a network hit to fetch the page.

 If you need, you could stop prefetching like this: